VP Joe Biden Visit to the Mathews-Dickey Boys' & Girls' Club, 2009

-Today, the Club serves more than 40,000 young men and women, ages 5-18, throughout the St. Louis-metropolitan area.
+Today, the Club serves thousands of young men and women, ages 5-18, throughout the St. Louis-metropolitan area.
 The Club also serves as a meeting center for various community, social and business organizations and as an outreach resource center for troubled youth.

 The Club is a non-profit, 501 (c)3 United Way member agency.

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.